descholar-ceo/go-learn/README.md

 # go-tour
-This repo contains all my newbie programs written in GoLang, I found them from https://tour.golang.org/
+This repo contains all my newbie programs written in GoLang,

+Course 1, named `1-go-tour` is found from https://tour.golang.org/

 ```go
     package main